Three Little Chickpeas

 How to cook dry lentils

-Dry lentils in water.
+Dry brown lentils in a pot with water.

-Cooked lentils in a pot.
+Cooked brown lentils in a pot.

 Storage